-As a TU Delft researcher, you have to follow the Personal Research Data Workflow for every research project that involves personal data in the research data (personal research data).
+As a TU Delft researcher, you have to follow the Personal Research Data Workflow for every research project that involves personal data (personal research data).
 This workflow makes it as simple as possible for researchers to comply with all requirements regarding data management, privacy and human research ethics.

 To follow the workflow, create a data management plan in the DMPOnline tool.
 To gain access to the proper TU Delft template make sure you:

 - Set Delft University of Technology as primary research organization.

 - Tick the ‘no funder associated’ box (in the ‘Select the primary funding organisation’ section).